Skip to main content

 public func send_http_post_request() : async Text {

-//This URL is used because it allows you to inspect the HTTP request sent from the canister
+//This URL is used because it allows us to inspect the HTTP request sent from the canister

 let host : Text = "putsreq.com";